Sustainable Sand Transforms Concrete at High Temperatures

 Excessive river sand mining for construction is another major environmental concern.
 It impacts the riverine ecosystem and communities living near rivers.
 Additionally, sand mining has escalated riverbed erosion, which is detrimental to bridge and bank destruction.
 Alternatively, recycled resources, such as leftover debris from demolished concrete, can be crushed and combined with vacant desert sand to make sustainable concrete.

 Many researchers have successfully produced sustainable concrete using silica fume and recycled coarse aggregate.
-However, recycled fine aggregate in concrete has not been thoroughly explored.
+However, the use of recycled fine aggregate in concrete has not been thoroughly explored.
 Moreover, the durability of concrete comprising recycled and desert sand with silica fume remains unstudied.

 Therefore, this study examined the performance of sustainable sand concrete by combining different proportions of desert sand with recycled crushed sand.